PaddlePaddle/Paddle/doc/design/scope.md

 ## Parent scope and local scope

-Just like [scope](https://en.wikipedia.org/wiki/Scope_(computer_science)) in programming languages, `Scope` in the neural network can also be local.
+Just like [scope](https://en.wikipedia.org/wiki/Scope_(computer_science)) in programming languages, `Scope` in the neural network can also be a local scope.
 There are two attributes about local scope.

 1. We can create local variables in a local scope.
 When that local scope are destroyed, all local variables should also be destroyed.
-2. Variables in a parent scope can be retrieved from that parent scope's local scopes, i.e., when user get a variable from a scope, it will try to search this variable in current scope.
+2. Variables in a parent scope can be retrieved from local scopes of that parent scope, i.e., when user get a variable from a scope, it will try to search this variable in current scope.
 If there is no such variable in the local scope, `scope` will keep searching from its parent, until the variable is found or there is no parent.

 ```cpp
 class Scope {